Skip navigation

 4. Where can I get help understanding CUSMA compliance?

-Read EDC’s insightful article on Complying with CUSMA: What Canadian exporters, importers need to know.
+• Read EDC’s article Complying with CUSMA: What Canadian exporters, importers need to know.

 Create a free MyEDC account to read more about rules of origin, or to ask a question of your own.

-If an entity no longer wishes to be the IOR, they need to update their importer identity information with the U.S. Customs and Border Protection (CBP).
+When drafting new contracts, clearly specify the IOR and consult legal counsel to ensure clarity.
+If an entity no longer wishes to act as the IOR, they must update their importer identity information with U.S. Customs and Border Protection (CBP).

 8. How can I find a customs broker?

-Additionally, the Canada Border Service Agency (CBSA) lists all approved customs brokers in Canada.
+• Check the Canada Border Services Agency (CBSA) list of approved brokers

 How can EDC help?

-EDC is increasing our support for Canadian exporters by launching the EDC Trade Impact Program (TIP).
-This program anticipates increased demand for our financing and insurance solutions, including working capital support, loans and guarantees.
-EDC is prepared to facilitate an additional $5 billion over the next two years to support eligible companies facing economic challenges and to help exporters reach new markets.
+EDC is increasing our support for Canadian exporters through the EDC Trade Impact Program (TIP).
+This program anticipates increased demand for financing and insurance solutions—including working capital support, loans and guarantees—and is prepared to facilitate an additional $5 billion over the next two years to help eligible companies navigate economic challenges and expand into new markets.

 • Protect shipments of goods